22 Best Books on Biomolecules

 1."Biochemistry.
 Basic classes of biomolecules: What is biochemistry?
 (Principles of biochemistry)" by Corles

 “Biochemistry.
 Basic classes of biomolecules: What is biochemistry?
-(Principles of biochemistry)” Book Review: This book is designed for all pertinent college, university, departmental, public and personal libraries.
-The ebook examines the main provisions of classical biochemistry.
-Information is provided on the structure and properties of biomolecules, bioenergetics.
-Presented are current ideas about the molecular basis of disorders in a number of pathological conditions and diseases.
-The ebook is intended for students of medical universities, graduate students.
+(Principles of biochemistry)” Book Review: This book is a valuable addition to college, university, departmental, public, and personal libraries.
+It provides a comprehensive overview of classical biochemistry, including the structure and properties of biomolecules, bioenergetics, and the molecular basis of various pathological conditions and diseases.
+The book is particularly useful for medical students and graduate students seeking to expand their understanding of the subject.

 2."Organic Chemistry Volume 2: Chemistry of Polymers and Biomolecules" by Chittaranjan Bhakta